Liao dynasty: Religion

 Some elements of traditional Khitan tribal religion continued to be observed.
 The Khitans worshiped the sun and the ritual position for the emperor was to face the east where the sun rose, unlike Han Chinese emperors, who faced south.
 Royal dwellings also faced the east.
 Khitans worshiped spirits of the Muye Mountain, the legendary home of the Khitans' ancestors, and a "Black Mountain."
 When a Khitan nobleman died, burnt offerings were sacrificed at the full and new moons.
 The body was exposed for three years in the mountains, after which the bones would be cremated.
 The Khitan believed that the souls of the dead rested at the Black Mountain, near Rehe Province.
 Liao burial sites indicate that animistic or shamanistic practices coexisted with Buddhism in marriage and burial ceremonies.
 Both animal and human sacrifices have been found in Liao tombs alongside indications of Buddhist influence.
 Khitan hunters offered a sacrifice to the spirit of the animal they were hunting and wore a pelt from the same animal during the hunt.
 There were festivals to mark the catching of the first fish and wild goose, and annual sacrifices of animals to the sky, earth, ancestors, mountains, rivers, and others.
 Every male Khitan would sacrifice a white horse, white sheep, and white goose during the Winter solstice.
 In warfare, they practiced a form of divination where the decision to carry out war was determined by whether or not the shoulder blade of a white sheep cracked while being heated (scapulimancy).

-During the reign of the Liao dynasty the Niujie Mosque was designed by Nazaruddin, the son of a local Imam.
+Many elite Khitans, including noblemen and refugees who became the Qara Khitai after the defeat by the Jin dynasty (1115–1234), converted to Confucianism, which they believed had the power to appease nature through power of traditional Confucian rites.

 Burial

 The Khitans buried their elite dead with metal masks and woven-wire suits.
 The masks were personalized to the face of the deceased and made from bronze, silver, or gold depending on their status.
 The Princess of Chen and her husband were found in a silver wire-suit with gold masks and a gold headdress.
 Sometimes earrings are depicted on the masks as well.
 The Khitans believed a metal mask and suit would preserve the body and prevent decay.
 Some remains were cremated.

+The Khitans, from the 920s, adopted Tang dynasty-style tomb architecture very quickly and in increasingly elaborate forms.
+Liao mausoleums were based on Tang-style cultural influences, rather than the newer Song dynasty-style.